MicrosoftDocs/partner-center-pr.de-de/partner-center/responding-to-referrals.md

 ---
-title: Reaktion auf Empfehlungen | Partner Center
+title: Responding to referrals | Partner Center
-description: "Bewerten, Verhandeln und Beantworten von Empfehlungen über Partner Center."
+description: Evaluate, negotiate, and respond to referrals through Partner Center.
 author: KPacquer
-keywords: Empfehlung, RFI, Partner suchen ms.openlocfilehash: 4172cc60825d445aa9b119780d22002c6c2ea189 ms.sourcegitcommit: d7c4ca62acd1ef1026c7d322e40f55a83a80e72a
+keywords: referral, RFI, Find a Partner ms.openlocfilehash: 4662b270e6684b8b7cf2e3e59cc6d8e797aad086 ms.sourcegitcommit: 8b55c0a9fc63577f09a97923c453e4daea21397b
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 06/28/2017
+ms.lasthandoff: 07/07/2017
 ---
-# <a name="responding-to-referrals-in-partner-center"></a>Reaktion auf Empfehlungen in Partner Center
+# <a name="responding-to-referrals-in-partner-center"></a>Responding to referrals in Partner Center

-**Betrifft:**
+**Applies to**

 -  Partner Center

-Als qualifizierter Microsoft-Partner können Sie potenzielle Geschäftsleads über Partner Center-Empfehlungen erhalten.
-Verwalten Sie eingehende Leads, reagieren Sie schnell auf passende Leads, und überspringen Sie diejenigen, die nicht passen, oder lehnen Sie sie ab. Überprüfen Sie die Typen von eingehenden Leads.
+As a qualified Microsoft partner, you can receive potential business leads through Partner Center referrals.
+Manage your incoming leads, respond quickly to those that are a good fit, and skip or decline those that aren’t.
+Review the types of leads that come in.

-## <a name="referral-management"></a>Empfehlungsverwaltung
+## <a name="referral-management"></a>Referral management

 Beginnen Sie durch das Einrichten eines [Marketingprofils](create-a-marketing-profile.md) für jede Region, in der Sie Geschäfte tätigen.
-Sobald Ihr Profil aktiviert ist, können wir Kunden an Ihr Unternehmen weiterleiten und zwar durch:
+Once your profile is active, we’ll be able to direct customers to your business, through:

-*  Microsoft-Marketingaktivitäten
+*  Microsoft marketing activities
-*  interne Vertriebs- und Dienstvertreter von Microsoft
+*  Internal Microsoft sales and service agents
 *  Kundensuchanfragen, für die das Tool **[Einen Partner suchen](https://partnercenter.microsoft.com/pcv/search)** verwendet wird.

-Wenn ein Kunde interessiert daran ist, sich an Sie zu wenden, übermittelt er eine Informationsanfrage (Request for Information, RFI).
+When a customer is interested in contacting you, they’ll submit a request for information (RFI).

 In diesem Fall senden wir eine E-Mail an den Kontakt in Ihrem [Marketingprofil](create-a-marketing-profile.md), das speziell für die ausgewählte Region und den ausgewählten Standort gilt.
 Sie können auch eingehende RFIs im Partner Center anzeigen: Wechseln Sie zu **Dashboard > Empfehlungen > Customer referrals**.

-Kunden senden häufig die gleiche RFI an mehrere Unternehmen gleichzeitig.
-Um Ihre Erfolgschancen zu erhöhen, empfehlen wir, innerhalb von maximal 24Stunden auf neue Empfehlungen zu reagieren und sie zu akzeptieren oder abzulehnen.
+Customers often choose to send the same RFI to multiple companies at the same time.
+To increase your chance of success, we recommend responding to and accepting or declining new referrals within 24 hours or less.

-### <a name="new-referrals"></a>Neue Empfehlungen
+### <a name="new-referrals"></a>New referrals

-Wir zeigen Ihnen einen Überblick über die RFI.
-Hier können Sie entscheiden, ob Sie an weiteren Informationen zur Empfehlung interessiert sind.
+We’ll show you an overview of the RFI.
+From here, you can decide whether you’re interested in learning more about the referral.

 *  **I’m interested**: Die Empfehlung wird in **Evaluating** verschoben, und Sie sehen alle Details zum Kunden und zum Angebot.
 *  **Nein danke**: Die Empfehlung wird als **Übersprungen** archiviert.
-Wir benachrichtigen den Kunden, einen anderen Partner zu wählen.
+We’ll notify the customer to choose a different partner.
 *  Wenn Sie nicht innerhalb von 72Stunden reagieren, wird die Empfehlung als **Missed** archiviert.
-Wir benachrichtigen den Kunden, einen anderen Partner zu wählen.
+We’ll notify the customer to choose a different partner.

-### <a name="evaluating-referrals"></a>Bewerten von Empfehlungen
+### <a name="evaluating-referrals"></a>Evaluating referrals

-Überprüfen Sie die Details, und wenden Sie sich an den Kunden.
-Sprechen Sie mit ihm über seine geschäftlichen Anforderungen und ermitteln Sie, ob Sie ein Angebot besitzen, das ihm weiterhilft.
-Annehmen oder Ablehnen der Empfehlung:
+Review the details, and contact the customer.
+Talk to them about their business needs, and determine if you have an offer that can help them.
+Accept or decline the referral:

 *  **Annehmen**: Geben Sie den geschätzten Geschäftswert und das geschätzte Enddatum ein, und wählen Sie **Annehmen**.
-Wir verwenden diese Informationen, um ähnliche Angebote zu finden.
+We’ll use this information to help you find similar deals.
 Wir verschieben die Empfehlung in **Wird verhandelt**.
-Hiermit wird angegeben, dass Sie aktiv mit dem Kunden zusammenarbeiten möchten, um ihn bei der Lösungsfindung zu unterstützen.
+This tells us that you plan to actively engage with the customer to address their need.
 *  **Ablehnen**: Die Empfehlung wird als **Abgelehnt** archiviert.
-Wir benachrichtigen den Kunden, einen anderen Partner zu wählen.
+We’ll notify the customer to choose a different partner.
 *  Wenn Sie nicht innerhalb von 7Tagen reagieren, wird die Empfehlung als **Abgelaufen** archiviert.
-Wir benachrichtigen den Kunden, einen anderen Partner zu wählen.
+We’ll notify the customer to choose a different partner.

-### <a name="negotiating-referrals"></a>Verhandeln von Empfehlungen
+### <a name="negotiating-referrals"></a>Negotiating referrals

-Bemühen Sie sich, das Geschäft mit dem Kunden abzuschließen.
+Work to close the deal with the customer.
 Lassen Sie uns wissen, ob Sie den Auftrag gewonnen oder verloren haben, und archivieren Sie ihn als **Gewonnen** oder **Verloren**.

-### <a name="archived-referrals"></a>Archivierte Empfehlungen
+### <a name="archived-referrals"></a>Archived referrals

 Überprüfen Sie die letzten Empfehlungen (**gewonnen, verloren, übersprungen, missed, abgelehnt** oder **abgelaufen**) jederzeit.

-## <a name="getting-more-referrals"></a>Erhalten weiterer Empfehlungen
+## <a name="getting-more-referrals"></a>Getting more referrals

-Hier sehen Sie einige Tipps, wie Sie sicherstellen, dass Sie weitere Empfehlungen erhalten, die für Ihr Unternehmen geeignet sind:
+Here’s some tips to help make sure you’re getting more referrals that are appropriate to your business:

 *  **Überprüfen Sie Ihre Kontaktinformationen in Ihrem [Marketingprofil](create-a-marketing-profile.md)** für jeden Standort, um sicherzustellen, dass Ihr Team eingehende Benachrichtigungen erhält.

 *  **Wählen Sie Schlüsselwörter und Einstellungen, die Ihr einzigartiges Expertenwissen und Geschäftsmodell darstellen,** in Ihrem [Marketingprofil](create-a-marketing-profile.md).
-Entfernen Sie Schlüsselwörter, die Empfehlungen generieren würden, die für Sie nicht interessiert sind.
-Wenn Sie nicht an Unternehmen einer bestimmten Größe interessiert sind, aktualisieren Sie diese Einstellung.
+Remove keywords that would generate referrals for you’re not interested in.
+If you’re not interested in dealing with businesses of a certain size, update this preference.

 *  **Reagieren Sie schnell auf Empfehlungen**.
-Wenn Sie rechtzeitig auf eingehende Anfragen reagieren, erhöhen wir Ihre Sichtbarkeit in künftigen Suchergebnissen von Kunden.
-Stellen Sie sicher, dass Ihr Team schnell reagiert.
+When you respond in a timely fashion to incoming requests, we’ll increase your visibility in future customer search results.
+Make sure your team responds quickly with your intent.

 *  **Seien Sie bei den Angeboten, die Sie akzeptieren, wählerisch**.
-Wir überwachen die Art der Angebote, die Sie akzeptieren und ablehnen, und helfen Ihnen anhand dieser Informationen ähnliche Angebote ausfindig zu machen.
+We monitor the types of deals that you accept and decline, and use this information to help find you similar deals.

-   Wenn Sie Angebote akzeptieren, die sich nicht gut eignen, werden Ihre Suchergebnisse nicht verbessert und die Qualität der erhaltenen Leads kann beeinträchtigt werden.
+   Accepting deals that aren’t a good fit won’t improve your search results and could impact the quality of the leads you receive.

 *  **Melden Sie den geschätzten Geschäftsumfang, Enddatum und den endgültigen Status Ihrer Geschäfte ** (gewonnen oder verloren).
-Wir verwenden diese Informationen, um Ihnen weiterhin Empfehlungen hoher Qualität bereitzustellen.
+We’ll use this info to continue to provide you with quality referrals.